-1.3 The text of this standard references notes and footnotes that provide explanatory material.
-These notes and footnotes (excluding those in tables and figures) shall not be considered as requirements of the standard.

-- 1.4 The values stated in SI units are to be regarded as the standard. - 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety, health and environmental practices and determine the applicability of regulatory limitations prior to use. - 1.6 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.
+- 1.4 These text of this test method references notes and footnotes that provide explanatory material.
+These notes and footnotes (excluding those in tables and figures) shall not be considered as requirements of the standard. - 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use. - 1.6 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.